jonxmitchell/curseforge-mod-update-tracker/README.md

 - Click on a mod's name to open its CurseForge page in the built-in browser.

+## Locating the CFMTData Folder

+The application data is stored in the `CFMTData` folder within your system's AppData directory.
+Here's how to find it:

+1. Press `Win + R` to open the Run dialog.
+2. Type `%APPDATA%\CFMTData` and press Enter.
+3. This will open the CFMTData folder in File Explorer.

+Alternatively, you can navigate to this folder manually:

+- Open File Explorer
+- Navigate to `C:\Users\YourUsername\AppData\Roaming\CFMTData`

+Note: The `AppData` folder is hidden by default.
+You may need to enable "Show hidden files and folders" in File Explorer options to see it.

+## Contents of the CFMTData Folder

+Inside the CFMTData folder, you'll find several important files and directories:

+1.  **mods.db**: This is the SQLite database file that stores information about your tracked mods, webhooks, and application settings.
+2.  **logs/**: This directory contains log files that record application activities and errors.
+These can be useful for troubleshooting.

+    - Log files are named in the format `log_YYYY-MM-DD_HH-MM-SS.txt`.

+3.  **config.json**: (If applicable) This file stores user configuration settings that persist between application launches.
+4.  **cache/**: (If applicable) This directory may contain cached data to improve application performance.

+## Backing Up Your Data

+It's a good practice to periodically back up your CFMTData folder, especially before updating the application or making significant changes.
+To do this:

+1. Navigate to the CFMTData folder as described above.
+2. Copy the entire folder to a safe location (e.g., an external drive or cloud storage).

+## Resetting the Application

+If you need to reset the application to its default state:

+1. Close the CurseForge Mod Tracker application completely.
+2. Navigate to the CFMTData folder.
+3. Rename or delete the folder (renaming is safer as it allows you to recover data if needed).
+4. Restart the application.
+A new CFMTData folder will be created with default settings.

+⚠️ **Warning**: Deleting or modifying files in the CFMTData folder can result in loss of your tracked mods, settings, and webhook configurations.
+Always create a backup before making changes.

 ## Contributing 🤝

 Contributions are welcome to the CurseForge Mod Tracker!
 Here's how you can help: